Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

    In Hypatia, the inter-regional links are modeled as technologies.
-Therefore all the below equations for calculating the objective function cost components and intermediate variables except all the taxes and subsidies have been correspondingly written for the links.
+Therefore all the below equations for calculating the objective function cost components and intermediate variables except the taxes and subsidies have been correspondingly written in the source code for the transmission links.

 Investment Cost
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The cost required for the new installed capacity of the technologies.

 :raw-html:`<br />`